Rotem Kowner

-Rotem Kowner (רותם קובנר; born 11 July 1960) is an Israeli historian and psychologist specializing in the history of modern Japan, and a full professor in the Department of Asian Studies at the University of Haifa.
+Rotem Kowner (רותם קובנר; born 11 July 1960) is an Israeli historian and psychologist specializing in modern Japanese history, the Russo-Japanese War, the history of race and racism in East Asia, and Jewish communities in Asia.
+He is a full professor in the Department of Asian Studies at the University of Haifa.

 Early life

 Rotem Kowner was born in Mikhmoret and lived his early years in the Kibbutz of Ma'ayan Tzvi.
 At the age of three, his family moved to Haifa, where he grew up and went to the Hebrew Reali School.
 Upon graduation, he entered the Israeli Navy and subsequently served as an officer on a missile boat.

 Academic career

-After majoring in East Asian Studies and psychology at the Hebrew University of Jerusalem, he studied for a year at the Free University of Berlin and then for six years at the University of Tsukuba in Japan.
-Upon receiving his PhD, he continued in postdoctoral studies at the Center for East Asian Studies, Stanford University, and at the Hebrew University.
-In 1998 he began teaching at the University of Haifa as a senior lecturer and was promoted to professor in 2004.
-Kowner worked extensively to mark the centenary of the Russo-Japanese War and to stress its regional and global repercussions.
-He was involved in organizing international conferences, initiated collaborative works, and published several books as well as many articles about this topic.
-Since 2010, his research focus has shifted to the examination of the development of race and racism in modern East Asia and in Japan in particular.
-Kowner maintains that the question of race, the distress over foreign racism, and the implementation of racist policies in its own colonies have been among the most critical and painful issues in the history of modern Japan and that they were also among the determinants of its national decision-making, at least until the end of World War II.
+After studying East Asian studies and psychology at the Hebrew University of Jerusalem, Kowner spent a year at the Free University of Berlin before pursuing doctoral studies at the University of Tsukuba in Japan, where he earned his Ph.D.
+He subsequently held postdoctoral fellowships at the Center for East Asian Studies at Stanford University and at the Hebrew University.

+In 1998, Kowner joined the University of Haifa as a senior lecturer and was promoted to professor in 2004.
+He was the main founder of the university's Department of Asian Studies and served as its first head.

+Much of Kowner's early scholarship focused on the Russo-Japanese War, examining its military, political and cultural significance, as well as its regional and global repercussions.
+He organized international conferences to mark the war's centenary, edited several collaborative volumes on the subject, and published numerous books and articles, thereby helping to restore the conflict to a central place in modern historiography.

+During the 2010s, Kowner has broadened his research to encompass the history of race and racism in modern East Asia, with particular emphasis on Japan, as well as the history of Jewish communities in Asia.

-Kowner has been as a visiting professor at Tokyo's Waseda University, the University of Geneva, and the Ludwig Maximilian University of Munich and serves on the editorial board of several academic journals.
-He is the co-founder of the biennial conferences of Asian Studies in Israel and the Israeli Association of Japanese Studies (IAJS).
-He has been member of the university's Senate, Board of Governors, and executive committee of his own university and currently serves as the director of its liberal arts program.
-He sits on the executive committee of the Maritime Policy & Strategy Research Center (HMS).
+Kowner has been a visiting professor at Waseda University, the University of Geneva, and LMU Munich.
+He serves on the editorial boards of numerous academic journals and is a co-founder of both the Israeli Association of Japanese Studies (IAJS) and Israel's biennial Asian Studies conferences.
+He has also served on the University of Haifa Senate, the Board of Governors, and the university's executive committee, and is director of its Liberal Arts Program.

+He is also a member of the executive committee of the Maritime Policy & Strategy Research Center (HMS).